munishpalmakhija/powershell-for-vrealize-automation-cloud/README.md

 # Powershell for vRealize-Automation-Cloud

 Powershell for vRealize-Automation-Cloud is a PowerShell module that abstracts the VMware vRealize Automation Cloud APIs to a set of easily used PowerShell functions.
-This tool provides a comprehensive command line environment for managing your VMware vRealize Automation Cloud environment.
+This tool provides a comprehensive command line environment for managing your VMware vRealize Automation Cloud and vRealize Automation 8.x environments.
 It is a.k.a PowervRACloud

 This module is not supported by VMware, and comes with no warranties expressed or implied.
 Please test and validate its functionality before using this product in a production environment.